eclipse-cyclonedds/cyclonedds/docs/manual/getting_started/helloworld/helloworld_key_steps.rst

 The publisher writes the required data into the shared topic, namely ``HelloWorldData_Msg``.

-The data type is described using the |url::idl_4.2|.
-Language located in
-``HelloWorldData.idl`` file.
-Such IDL file is seen as the data model of our example.
+The data type is described using the |url::idl_4.2| language located in the ``HelloWorldData.idl`` file and is the data model of the example.

 .. tabs::